RECUR360PAY - PCI Compliance - Security Metrics

 ~Specify your point-of-sale software's name here.

-These details help ensure accurate representation of third-party involvement inyour payment processes.
+These details help ensure accurate representation of third-party involvement in your payment processes.

 Was this article helpful?